UberchargeV2/fnf-sprite-to-gif-exporter/README.md

 ## 💡 Permissions

-You have full permission to edit and redistribute the code!
+You have full permission to edit and redistribute the code.
-If you do, I'd appreciate a credit — not necessary, of course. ❤️
+If you do, I’d appreciate a credit — not required, but appreciated. ❤️

 ---